George-Alexander-S/DATA1200-Final-Assignment-fall-2021/README.txt

 Licensing:
-All code and images used in this website is created by us.
+Unless stated otherwise, all code and images used in this website is created by us.

+Images:
+Photo by Nigel Tadyanehondo on Unsplash https://unsplash.com/photos/pXf4OH65OhE Photo by Simone Secci on Unsplash https://unsplash.com/photos/49uySSA678U

 Links used inside website: